Landlord Rent Guarantee InsuranceBy: Simon Hughes

 What should you consider?

-When looking for the best rent guarantee insurance that is suited towards you, there some things you should look out for.
+When looking for rent guarantee insurance that is best suited, there some things you should look out for.

 Here are some:

-- The excess fee to pay when making a claim
+- The excess fee when making a claim

 - Any exclusions from your policy